QYanwei/MetaTrass_lite/README.md

 MetaTrass integrates the cobarcoding and the reference genome information to achieve high capability of generating high-quality genomes at species level for the human gut microbial commuities.

 MetaTrass uses the cobarcoding correlation between short length reads to reduce false positives in conventional taxonomic binning and improve the contiguity of draft assemblies.

+Here, we release a candidate version for MetaTrass software by using CloudSPAdes to assembly single species.

 ![Graphical abstract](images/imt2.46.jpg)